Welcome to the Precision CW Tutor help page.

 buffer's content from a file, while the following buffer allows to save the content to a file.

-Once you click on the red button, the content of the buffer is entered into the main window.
+Once you click on the red button, the content of that buffer is entered into the main window.
 When the last button is depressed and red, the buffer's content is repeatedly entered into the main window, until this button is released.

 Yes, you can.
 Press the load from file button or select Open from the File menu, then select the name of the file you want to load.
 When the file exists, data is read and those characters that have a Morse representation are loaded into the main window.